Cerebral radiation necrosis

-Cerebral radiation necrosis refers to necrotic degradation of brain tissue following intracranial or regional radiation either delivered for the treatment of intracranial pathology (e.g. astrocytoma, cerebral arteriovenous malformation) or as a result of irradiation of head and neck tumors (e.g. nasopharyngeal carcinoma).
+Cerebral radiation necrosis (or radionecrosis) refers to necrotic degradation of brain tissue following intracranial or regional radiation either delivered for the treatment of intracranial pathology (e.g. astrocytoma, cerebral arteriovenous malformation) or as a result of irradiation of head and neck tumors (e.g. nasopharyngeal carcinoma).

 Although post-radiation treatment effects include pseudoprogression, which by definition is considered to be radiation treatment-related necrosis, particularly in the setting of concurrent chemotherapy for glioblastoma (Stupp protocol).
 This article focuses on more delayed effect, generally termed radiation necrosis, which appears months to several years after radiation therapy and involves a space-occupying necrotic lesion with mass effect and neurological dysfunction.

 There are numerous potential pathways to radiation necrosis which include: